-Prostate cancer may be treated by different members of the cancer care team.
+Prostate cancer may be treated by different members of the cancer care team including urology, radiation oncology and medical oncology.
 Treatment options vary depending on how advanced the cancer is and if it has spread to other body parts.
-Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, proton therapy, hormone therapy, chemotherapy, targeted therapy, vaccine treatment, bone-directed treatment, immunotherapy, cryotherapy, and palliative care.
+Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, proton therapy, hormone therapy, chemotherapy, targeted therapy, vaccine treatment, bone-directed treatment, immunotherapy, cryotherapy, and palliative medicine.